-Y Logical output of the block $(Y = \neg U)$ Bool
+Y Logical output of the block Bool

-$\mathtt{OR}-\mathbf{Logical}$ sum of two signals
+OR - Logical sum of two signals

-The OR block computes the logical sum of two input signals U1 and U2.
-If you need to work with more input signals, use the OROCT block.
+The OR block computes the logical sum of two input signals $Y = U1 \vee U2$.
+If you need to work with more input signals, use the ORQUAD, OROCT or ORHEXD block.